PvPqnda/pvpqnda.github.io/_posts/0000-00-00-security-cameras.md

    * Craft security cameras by dropping any same number of iron ingots, glass panes, and redstone torches on the ground!

-   * Placing a security camera on the underneath a block will face it towards you and generate a number ID linked to the camera which is what you use to view the camera!
+   * Placing a security camera underneath a block will face it towards you and generate a number ID linked to the camera which is what you use to view the camera!